TimCoorens/ClonalNephrogenesis/README.md

 ## Code for plotting figures

 The code to plot the figures in the paper can be found in plot_figures.R This script requires you to download the supplementary material from the paper itself, as well as the LCM SNV calls and binomial mixtures in the .zip file under Data/LCM.

-## Workflow

-An example of the workflow employed in this paper can be found in Wilms_tumour_workflow.R.
-Here, we took PD40729 as an example.
-The data files necessary are located in Data/Wilms_tumour_workflow